 Even though ETFs offer diversified exposure which minimizes single stock risk, it is still important to look into a fund's holdings before investing.
 Luckily, most ETFs are very transparent products that disclose their holdings on a daily basis.

-This ETF has heaviest allocation in the Information Technology sector - about 16.50% of the portfolio.
-Financials and Industrials round out the top three.
+Representing 17% of the portfolio, the fund has heaviest allocation to the Information Technology sector; Financials and Industrials round out the top three.

-Taking into account individual holdings, Apple Inc Common Stock Usd.00001 (AAPL) accounts for about 3.73% of the fund's total assets, followed by Exxon Mobil Corp Common Stock (XOM) and At+t Inc Common Stock Usd1.0 (T).
+Looking at individual holdings, Apple Inc Common Stock Usd.00001 (AAPL) accounts for about 4.61% of total assets, followed by Exxon Mobil Corp Common Stock (XOM) and At+t Inc Common Stock Usd1.0 (T).

-FNDB's top 10 holdings account for about 18.07% of its total assets under management.
+The top 10 holdings account for about 18.44% of total assets under management.

 Performance and Risk

-The ETF has a beta of 1.01 and standard deviation of 11.59% for the trailing three-year period, making it a medium risk choice in the space.
-With about 1640 holdings, it effectively diversifies company-specific risk.
+The fund has a beta of 1.02 and standard deviation of 12.24% for the trailing three-year period, which makes FNDB a medium risk choice in this particular space.
+With about 1625 holdings, it effectively diversifies company-specific risk.